 This can be a great way to dynamically generate emails in a single click!

 Overall, the methods used to insert a hyperlink produce almost similar results.
-However, there are some variations to what they can do.
+However, there are some variations in what they can do.

 While using the Insert menu won’t allow you to add hyperlinks to different characters in a single cell, it provides the Text box where you can alter or give a preferred anchor text to display in the cell.